DecisionNerd/bash-cli/3-GIT/312-Recap-and-Next-Steps/lesson.md

-# Lesson Overview
+# 312. Recap and Next Steps

-- Objectives
+- Review of what was learned
-- Key Concepts/Commands
+- Where to go for help (GitHub Docs, community forums)
-- Practice Exercises
+- Encouragement to practice